- 10:00 AM-6:00 PM (Eastern)

 - Discuss training challenges faced by technical services departments, including the rapid pace of change, decreasing budgets and staff, and balancing hard and soft skills

 Anyone interested in developing and managing training programs including identifying and articulating training needs and obstacles, assessing the impact of training, and the particular training challenges faced by technical services departments and staff.

 Terry McQuown is the Staff Development Coordinator with King County Library System, in Washington State.
 He received a BA in classical civilization from the University of California, Los Angeles; an MA in Archaeological Studies from Yale University; a JD from Vanderbilt University; and an MLIS from Kent State University.
 He has worked for the King County Library System as an Adult & Teen Services Librarian, a Supervising Librarian, and, in his current position, as the Staff Development Coordinator, where he oversees the library's trainings.

-Maggie Dull is currently the Metadata and Digital Curation Librarian at the University of Baltimore’s Langsdale Library.
+Maggie Dull is the Head of Metadata Strategies at the University of Rochester’s River Campus Libraries.
+She was recently the Metadata and Digital Curation Librarian at the University of Baltimore’s Langsdale Library.
 She has presented at the Maryland Library Association/Delaware Library Association Annual Conference and ALA Annual Conference on topics relating to collaboration and training.
 She has served as a member of the ALCTS Leadership Development Committee since 2014.